-Utilizing her many years of experience in forensic psychiatry, Dr. Justice has presented numerous lectures in cities such as Seattle, Harlem, New York, and Los Angeles, among others.
-For example, she has spoken at the Harlem Hospital Center Department Wide Conference in 2003, as well as the American Academy of Forensic Science in 2008.
-Notably, Dr. Justice presented “The Involuntary Administration of Psychotropic Medication; Landmark Cases and Penal Codes” for the Department of Forensic Psychiatry at the Metropolitan State Hospital in Norwalk, California, in 2008.
+Utilizing her many years of experience in forensic psychiatry, Dr. Justice has presented numerous lectures in such cities as Seattle; New York City, including Harlem; and Los Angeles, among others.
+For example, she has spoken at the Harlem Hospital Center’s department wide conference in 2003, as well as the American Academy of Forensic Science in 2008.
+Notably, Dr. Justice presented “The Involuntary Administration of Psychotropic Medication: Landmark Cases and Penal Codes” for the department of forensic psychiatry at the Metropolitan State Hospital in Norwalk, California, in 2008.
 Most recently, Dr. Justice presented a lecture on PTSD in first line responders to the California Applicants Attorney’s Association in July 2020.

-A longstanding member of the American Academy of Psychiatry and the Law, the American Psychiatric Association, and the American Board of Psychiatry and Neurology, Dr. Justice has been involved with various charities throughout her career as well such as the Susan G. Komen for the Cure, the Society for the Prevention of Cruelty to Animals and her local homeless shelter.
+A longstanding member of the American Academy of Psychiatry and the Law, the American Psychiatric Association, and the American Board of Psychiatry and Neurology, Dr. Justice has been involved with various charities throughout her career.
+These include Susan G. Komen for the Cure, the Society for the Prevention of Cruelty to Animals and her local homeless shelter, among others.
 What separates Dr. Justice from her peers is her commitment to helping as many people as possible.
 One of her proudest achievements was being able to master two separate fields of medicine.

-Throughout her years in the field, Dr. Justice observed that medicine changed largely through the dictation and guidelines of the set price.
-For fellow peers aspiring to work in the industry, she advises that one should augment the basic psychiatric training they receive as a resident within their studies to help enrich their education.
+Throughout her years in the field, Dr. Justice observed that medicine constantly changes and requires on going education to stay abreast of new developments.
 She attributes her success to her faith and effort in constantly improving herself.
 Dr. Justice would like to be remembered by her peers as hardworking, compassionate, honest and committed.
-Outside of her professional endeavors, Dr. Justice enjoys reading, traveling and playing with her pets in her spare time.
+Outside of her professional endeavors, Dr. Justice enjoys reading, traveling and exercising in her spare time.